Is Ruby on Rails Dead?

 There’s nothing unusual or particularly damning about that.
 Frameworks start out as a way to address the programming challenges people face at that particular time.
 Sometimes they expand as technology advances.
 Sometimes, they’re limited by the constraints of the time they were created in and start to fall out of use.

 So, where does Ruby On Rails sit on this particular timeline?
+And is it still used in API and backend web development?
 The superstar server-side framework of the noughties has lost some big names (more on that below…), so naturally, would-be visionaries, analysts and bloggers with a name to make have rushed in for the kill.